AnnabellebwWoo/AnnabellebwWoo.github.io/app/posts/whats-in-my-bag.md

 title: What's in My Bag
 categories: [favourites]
 publishedDate: 04/02/2023
+excerpt: Some insight into a few of my favourites!
+tags: bag, beauty
 ---

 Bags are custom to every individual, that it’s so intimate finding what others keep in theirs.
 I love discovering everyone’s favorite items that go beyond the beauty world.
 Here I’m sharing what I keep in mine.